What You Should Know About Hearing Amplifiers

 Step 1: Determine Your Budget

 Hearing amplifiers are available at a variety of price points.
-For those on a tight budget, you can find single-bud hearing amplifiers for as little as $50.
+For those on a tight budget, you can find single-bud hearing amplifiers for less than $50.
 For those with money to spend, high-tech, sophisticated amplifiers can cost up to $1000 or more.

 Each amplifier will have its own specific features and, not surprisingly, the costlier models offer more customization and higher quality amplification.
-While budget is very important to consider when shopping for a hearing amplifier, the most important aspect to think about is your hearing issues.
+While budget is very important to consider when shopping for a hearing amplifier, you must also consider your specific hearing issues.

 Step 2: Understand Your Options